georgekitsos21/Etraveli_Group/README.md

 4. Download the WebDriver executable for your browser and add it to your system's PATH.
 Alternatively, specify its location in the BaseTests class

-## By pressing the Search Flights button, a backend call (GraphQL API) displays all available flights matching the search criteria.
-The results page displays the Filter By button on the upper right corner.
-Clicking this button reveals multiple filters:

--	Number of stops
--	Price
--	Airlines
--	Departure/Arrival time
--	Travel time

 ## Test Details

 # Test Conditions, Test Cases, and Expected Results